sourcebots/docs/content/kit/servo-assembly/ultrasound.md

 title: Ultrasound
 ---

 Ultrasound sensors are a useful way of measuring distance when objects are too close for the [webcam](/api/webcam) to detect, or if they don't have markers.
 Ultrasound sensors communicate primarily over two pins.
-A signal is sent to the sensor on the _trigger_ pin, and the delay on a response on the _echo_ pin can be used to calculate the distance.
+A signal is sent to the sensor on the _trigger_ pin, and the length of a response pulse on the _echo_ pin can be used to calculate the distance.

 {{% notice warning %}}
 Ultrasound should only be considered accurate up to around two metres, beyond that the signal can become distorted and produce erroneous results.